open/close all folders

 Cheshire Cat: *suddenly appears* Well, she simply said you're a fat, pompous, bad-tempered old tyrant! *chuckles and disappears again*

-- Jerkass: In his first two appearances he appears to be quite friendly and not overly malicious, but in the later parts of the film he seems to go out of his way to get Alice into trouble, for no good reason.
+- Jerkass: In the movie, at least.
+While in his first two appearances he appears to be quite friendly and not overly malicious, in the later parts of the film he seems to go out of his way to get Alice into trouble, for no good reason.

 - Kick the Dog: After letting Alice take the blame for his pranks against the Queen, he vanishes, only to return at the end of Alice's trial, after Alice's failed attempt to stand up for herself, to make sure things go as bad as possible for her.